College Survival Skills

 - Stay in contact with the office of disability support services and your professors.

 Adapt these tips to fit your unique learning style and needs.
 Ask friends and classmates about the techniques they use.
 Never be afraid to try a new method.
-And, remember that you are responsible for your success.
+And, remember that you are ultimately responsible for your success.

 - College: You Can DO-IT!